 This book is currently being updated for a 2nd edition by Dr. Lee, which will include recent advances made in shale gas and shale oil.

-Dr. Lee's research group at Ohio University is currently conducting research in the following areas of shale gas technology:
+Dr. Lee's research group at Ohio University is currently conducting research in the following areas of shale gas technology as near-term solutions:

 - New environmentally friendly fracking technology